 The main Belvedere complex is well-served by public transport, particularly trams…

-Tram: take the D line to the Schloss Belvedere stop right outside the palace.
+Tram: take the D line to the Schloss Belvedere stop right outside the main entrance to the upper palace.

 Catch the D from any of the stops on the west side of the old town, as this tram travels around the Ring boulevard all the way from the Börse stop before turning off towards Belvedere at Schwarzenbergplatz.
 This route takes it past Schottentor, the Rathaus, Parliament, Heldenplatz, and the State Opera House.

-Subway: U1 (get out at Hauptbahnhof station and walk around 15 minutes to the palace, or catch the 18, O or D trams).
+Subway: U1 (get out at Hauptbahnhof station and walk around 15 minutes to the palace, or catch the D tram from Hauptbahnhof Ost down to Belvedere).
+The U1 crosses the old town, so you can jump on at, for example, Stephansplatz or Schwedenplatz.

 (Look for the local area maps dotted around the station concourse.)